bgp/RFC8212/README.md

 default behavior of a BGP speaker when there is no Import or Export Policy associated with an External BGP session.

+## Contributions

+If you observe a mistake on this page or if you can contribute an update, please file a pull-request or email job@ntt.net.
+If you can include version numbers or point to public documentation that would be ideal.

 # Compliant implementations

 * Cisco IOS XR